Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 - What happens when you get stuck?
 - What have you learned from it and been able to apply in other situations?

+### Documentation.
+- Why is documentation important?
+What makes good documentation?
+Do you have any examples of good documentation?
+How do you think companies/products can improve documentation?

 ### Education
 - How did you learn to code